Web Accessibility Policy

 Grievance procedure and reporting

 Website accessibility issues should be reported to the web accessibility coordinator or by email to email@example.com.
-Any person can refer to the college’s Grievance Procedures for Persons with Disabilities as required by the Americans with Disabilities Act (ADA).
+Any person can refer to the university’s Grievance Procedures for Persons with Disabilities as required by the Americans with Disabilities Act (ADA).

 Individuals found to be repeatedly posting or distributing web content in violation of this policy may be required to complete additional training or repeat the accessibility training program described within this policy.
-Subsequent violations may result in suspension of access to create, edit, or publish web content and/or other disciplinary action in accordance with college policy.
+Subsequent violations may result in suspension of access to create, edit, or publish web content and/or other disciplinary action in accordance with university policy.

 Calvin’s Web Accessibility Policy will be reviewed at least once every five years and updated as needed by the web accessibility coordinator.

-1Web pages that conduct administrative and academic activities include Web pages that students, faculty, staff or visitors must access in order to effectively participate in a program, service, or activity offered by Calvin College.
+1Web pages that conduct administrative and academic activities include Web pages that students, faculty, staff or visitors must access in order to effectively participate in a program, service, or activity offered by Calvin University.
 Examples of such academic activities include admissions, registration, advising, and academic course work.
 Examples of administrative activities include financial services, human resources, and information technology services frequently used by employees or visitors.

 2Section 508 of the Rehabilitation Act, Title II of the Americans with Disabilities Act of 1990, Michigan Legislature Persons with Disabilities Civil Rights Act, Act 220 of 1976